-For study-type groups, the price range reflects an average cost for study guide material that will be used in the course of the small group.
-The range of cost does not include shipping but is generally the price for a study guide and any required textbook.
-The cheaper eBook options are generally reflected by the lower figure.
-Each Group Leader will provide details on the study specific guide used for that group in advance of the first meeting, this will include some researched pricing at web sites and/or bookstores.
+For devotional/study-type groups, there may be a cost associated with purchasing participant study guide material that will be used during the course of the small group.
+Each Group Leader will provide details on the devotional/study participant specific guide used for that group in advance of the first meeting, this will include some researched pricing at web sites and/or bookstores.

 For ING-type groups, the cost is reflective of the expected costs for activities scheduled for the course or a specific meeting of the small group.

 Please reach out to Tina, our Connections Director with any questions not covered here.
 Her contact information is provided below this FAQ.
 If your question is one that may be of general interest, we may add it to the future FAQ section.

 For questions regarding the Skyline O’Fallon Connections Ministry or Small Groups, please contact: